raviintechis/ZAMAN/index.md

 <img src="images/seoul-bikes.jpeg?raw=true"/>

 - Used Linear Regression to predict the number of bikes rented in the city of Seoul
-- The data had quite a few categorical variables which were encoded for use in the model
+- Thee data had quite a few categorical variables which were encoded for use in the model
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
 - Fit a multiple linear regression model with high prediction accuracy through iteration
 - Calculated the root mean squared error which was 0.4364, which is less than 10% of the mean value of the independent variable temperature(C)